erniesg/raggaeton/README.md

 ### Project Roadmap and Enhancements
 For the project, the following are key areas for further work:
-* Better integration with custom prompt
+* Better caching and integration with custom prompt

-While I customised a system prompt in `_prompts.md` and you can play with it by renaming it to `prompts.md`, I did not use it because the output displays the agent's internal processes (which I think will make for good streaming UI) but for the purpose of this demo, I stuck with the OpenAIAgent which thinks it's still 2023.
+While I customised a system prompt in `prompts.md` and you can play with it to see the model "think out loud" - it's definitely feasible to stream the intermediate responses in a much more interesting way.
+Also caching of frequent responses will probably help to speed things up a lot more in production (and save on costs too).

 * Deployment With a Fine-tuned Model for Routing